Rule 4-302. Recommended Uniform Fine Schedule.

-To provide a guideline for courts in setting bail in felony and misdemeanor cases in order to promote uniformity and consistency in setting bail for similar offenses in all courts.
+To provide a guideline for courts in setting fines in felony and misdemeanor cases in order to promote uniformity and consistency in setting fines for similar offenses in all courts.

 To assist the sentencing judge in determining the appropriate fine to be imposed as a condition of the sentence in a particular case, and to minimize disparity in sentencing for similar offenses and offenders.